Age Regression During Child Development Stages: How Do I Deal with My Child Regressing and “Acting Like a Baby

 Encourage your children and be patient if they do not grasp skills as quickly as you would like.
 Children need to progress in a new skill when they are ready, not when you are ready.
 It can be hard to be patient or realize you can’t control nature, but if you push too hard they may regress even more.

 For more information about child development stages or helping children work through their feelings, discover The Parent’s Toolshop®‘s unique Universal Blueprint® problem-solving system.
-Take the 30-Days To Parenting Success Course.
+Get the 7 Keys to Parenting Success ebook.
 You will be less frustrated, respond more calmly and feel more confident in any parenting situation.

 Reprint Guidelines: You may publish/reprint any article from our site for non-commercial purposes in your ezine, website, blog, forum, RSS feed or print publication, as long as it is the entire un-edited article and title and includes the article’s source credit, including the author’s bio and active links as they appear with the article.
 We also appreciate a quick note/e-mail telling us where you are reprinting the article.
 To request permission from the author to publish this article in print or for commercial purposes, please complete and send us a Permission to Reprint Form.